 The NSTF Awards is the flagship project of the National Science and Technology Forum (NSTF), in partnership with South32.

 The NSTF Awards honour and celebrate outstanding contributions to science, engineering and technology (SET) and innovation.
-The awards encourage and reward excellence in:
+The awards encourage and reward excellence in the following broad fields (among others):

 - Scientific research